rfdrake/tel/README.md

 Take the dottelrc.sample and copy it to /etc/telrc, then edit it to suit your sites needs.
 This is a baseline configuration that everyone on a bounce host can use.
 It's actually a perl file so advanced scripting is possible.
-See the STORIES.mkd file for descriptions of some of the options and examples of their use.
+See the COMMANDS.md file for descriptions of some of the options and examples of their use.

 Once you've copied and modified telrc, you should put tel and mktelrc